Avondale Truck Accident Lawyers

 - Under-ride accidents: This happens when a smaller vehicle hits the truck from the rear or side and slides underneath.
 One of the more deadly types of truck accidents.

 When a smaller vehicle is involved in a commercial truck accident, the results can be catastrophic and can impact a victim's life forever.
 Also, the unexpected financial burden associated with being in a truck crash, such as medical bills and lost wages, will only make moving past an accident more challenging.
-The Avondale accident attorneys with the Breyer Law Offices, P.C. are committed to helping those injured in a truck crash due to another party's negligence obtain the compensation they need to get back on their feet.
-Please contact the Husband and Wife Law Team to discuss your case with a member of our law team.
+The Avondale accident attorneys with The Husband & Wife Law Team are committed to helping those injured in a truck crash due to another party's negligence obtain the compensation they need to get back on their feet.
+Please contact us at (623) 930-8064 to discuss your case with a member of our law team.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer